ArkAung/sagemaker-training/README.md

 * Where the outputs will be saved on S3
 * ECR image that will be used for training
 * What instances, how many instances and whether to use spot instances or not for training
-* ARN for SageMaker execution role
+* ARN for SageMaker Execution Role
 * Training specific config file

 ### Training Specific Config